CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 3.3 tmpfs
 ~~~~~~~~~

+**tmpfs mounts:** A tmpfs mount is not persisted on disk, either on the Docker host or within a container.
+It can be used by a container during the lifetime of the container, to store non-persistent state or sensitive information.
+For instance, internally, swarm services use tmpfs mounts to mount secrets into a service’s containers.

 |tmpfs|

-Volumes and bind mounts are mounted into the container’s filesystem by default, and their contents are stored on the host machine.
+**Volumes** and **bind mounts** are mounted into the container’s filesystem by default, and their contents are stored on the host machine.
 There may be cases where you do not want to store a container’s data on the host machine, but you also don’t want to write the data into the container’s writable layer, for performance or security reasons, or if the data relates to non-persistent application state.
 An example might be a temporary one-time password that the container’s application creates and uses as-needed.
 To give the container access to the data without writing it anywhere permanently, you can use a tmpfs mount, which is only stored in the host machine’s memory (or swap, if memory is low).
 When the container stops, the tmpfs mount is removed.
 If a container is committed, the tmpfs mount is not saved.

 .. code-block:: bash

-	$ docker run -d -p 8891:80 --name devtest --mount type=tmpfs,target=/app nginx:latest
+	$ docker run -d -p 8891:80 --name devtest --mount type=tmpfs,target=/var/log/nginx nginx:latest

 Use `docker inspect devtest` to verify that the bind mount was created correctly.
 Look for the Mounts section: